-Jarrow Montessori School accepts students and welcomes families of any race, gender, national or ethnic origin, religion, ancestry and sexual orientation.
+Jarrow Montessori School accepts students and welcomes families of any race, gender, national or ethnic origin, religion, ancestry, and sexual orientation.
 Children may enter Jarrow at 18 months and continue through 12 years of age.
-There are great advantages to starting with the earliest program and continuing through sixth grade, but it is not a requirement to do so.
+There are great advantages to starting with the earliest program and continuing through sixth grade.
 Admissions are evaluated on a case-by-case basis.

 What if I can’t afford Jarrow?

 Our goal is to make Jarrow affordable to all qualified families.
 Using the same process adopted by thousands of other private schools, we rely on the School and the Student Service for Financial Aid (SSS) based in Princeton, NJ.
 In this way, families are assured of a confidential and unbiased review of their financial statements.
-The financial aid application for 2013-14 will be available in January of 2013.
-It will be due by mid-April.
+The financial aid application is available and due by February of the year applying for aid.
+We do occasionally accept applications at a later date based on funding available.
 If you have any questions about Financial Aid please contact the Business Office at email@example.com.
-To complete the application with SSS, click here.
+To complete read more about our Financial Aid program and to apply click here.

 What happens after Montessori?